 Prior to Due West, she has four years of working experience as manager in hospitality industry in Los Angeles in the US.
 Meiting Li is proficient at Cantonese, Mandarin, and English.
 She is customer oriented and provides good customer service.

-In daily life, Kelly loves food and gym!
+In daily life, Echo loves travel，sing and dance!

 Aileen graduated from Beijing forestry University, after graduation, she worked as coordinator in two foreign companies.